egendata/docs/content/egendata-core/security/_index.md

 All messages exchanged between [Services](/services), [Operator](/operator) & Applications are signed with the sender party's own signing key and transmitted as [JWT](https://tools.ietf.org/html/rfc7519) to the receiving party.

-s the serialization format for both storage and transmission of keys and signed/encrypted data.

 ### Panva JOSE framework

 The Egendata solution utilizes the [Panva JOSE framework (GitHub)](https://github.com/panva/jose) in order to be compliant with the following RFCs: